bryanoliverh/SDNSecurity_DDOSMitigationDecisionTree_PortBlocking/README.md

-**DDOS Mitigation System based on Ryu SDN Controller with Port Blocking Mechanism**
+# SDN Security - DDOS Mitigation System based on Ryu Controller Framework with Port Blocking Mechanism using Decision Tree Algorithm

 **This is a thesis project that creates a DDoS Mitigation System inside the Ryu SDN Controller.
 The specification is as follows:**
 1. The controller is using the Machine Learning Classification Decision Tree Model.